slaclab/ePixViewer/README.md

     def DisplayEnvMonitor():
         subprocess.call(['scripts/runLiveDisplay.py --dataReceiver rogue://0/root.EnvMonitor0 monitor &'], shell=True)
     ```
-5. Copy the runLiveDisplay.py script to the location of the launch script for the daq/gui
+5. Copy/symlink the runLiveDisplay.py script to the location of the launch script for the daq/gui